-IBIS-ISS ignores differences between upper and lower case in input statements, except in quoted filenames.
+■ IBIS-ISS ignores differences between upper and lower case in input statements, except in quoted filenames.

 - To continue a statement across multiple lines, the plus (+) sign shall be used as the first non-numeric, non-blank character of each continued line.
-The + sign shall be used only between tokens and token delimiters and never to split tokens. - Tokens with extended length (such as paths and expressions) may span multiple lines using a single whitespace character followed by a backslash (\) or a double backslash (\\) at the end of the line containing the token to be continued on the following line.. - Parameters are used in two contexts. - Parameters in parameter definition statements are strings, defining names to be used as variables which are assigned specific values by the statement.
-These values may be numeric, strings defining an expression or equation, or strings matching parameters defined elsewhere. - Parameters may also appear in element instances, model definitions and subcircuit definitions.
-These parameters may be user-defined or may use names pre-defined by the syntax of the element. - Parameter names must begin with an alphabetic character, but thereafter may contain numbers and/or :
+The + sign shall be used only between tokens and token delimiters and never to split tokens. - Tokens with extended length (such as paths and expressions) may span multiple lines using a single whitespace character followed by a backslash (\\) or a double backslash (\\) without leading whitespace at the end of the line containing the token to be continued on the following line.
+Note that quoted strings may only be continued using the double backslash (\\) sequence. - The following symbols are reserved operators: